semrush/intergalactic/website/docs/patterns/confirm-dialogs/confirm-dialogs.md

 @## Description

 A **confirmation dialog** asks users whether they are sure that they want to proceed with a command that they have just issued to a system.
-It that consists of [Modal] (components/modal/).
+It's that consists of [Modal] (components/modal/).

-Basically it’s a second chanse for user to predict issues, but it wouldnt be one if users automate their response to the conformation and simply click Yes without thinking further.
+It’s a second chanse for user to predict issues, but it wouldnt be one if users automate their response to the conformation and simply click Yes without thinking further.

 Having a clear and descriptive message will explain the window’s usage.
 Users should be able to read the text and understand the message you’re trying to tell them and possible actions.

-[Article](https://uxdesign.cc/delete-models-in-products-because-sometimes-cats-walk-on-keyboards-6f886b767f6d) how to predict such unthinkable mistackes.

 @## Component appearing